Melastomataceae

 Melastomataceae (/mɛl@stoːmɑː'teɪsiˌaɪ, -siːˌiː/) is a family of dicotyledonous flowering plants found mostly in the tropics (two-thirds of the genera are from the New World tropics) comprising c.
 175 genera and c.
 5115 known species.
 Melastomes are annual or perennial herbs, shrubs, or small trees.

 Description

 The leaves of melastomes are somewhat distinctive, being opposite, decussate, and usually with 3-7 longitudinal veins arising either from the base of the blade, plinerved (inner veins diverging above base of blade), or pinnately nerved with three or more pairs of primary veins diverging from the mid-vein at successive points above the base.

 Flowers are perfect, and borne either singly or in terminal or axillary, paniculate cymes.

 Ecology

 A number of melastomes are regarded as invasive species once naturalized in tropical and subtropical environments outside their normal range.
 Examples are Koster's curse (Clidemia hirta), Pleroma semidecandrum and Miconia calvescens, but many other species are involved.

 Taxonomy

 Under the APG III system of classification, the seven genera from Memecylaceae are now included in this family.

 Genera

-There are some 175 accepted genera in the Melastomataceae family as of May 2022.
-They include:
+There are some 169 accepted genera in the Melastomataceae family as of July 2025.
+They are: